temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

   You can listen to samples of other voices at the [OpenAI Voice Options](https://platform.openai.com/docs/guides/text-to-speech/voice-options) page.
 - **response_format**: You'll use the highly portable mp3 output format.

-You may want to tweak the request body further.
+You may want to set additional options by further tweaking the request body.
 An optional **speed** parameter (from 0.5 to 4.0, defaults to 1) lets you speed up or slow down the output so the results can be shorter to listen to or elongated for those with audio processing issues.
 To tune the results to a specific language so the model takes advantage of native inflections.
 Set **language** to an [ISO-639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) code.